- A Maine medical marijuana card can save you money on every marijuana purchase.

 Register online to see a Leafwell healthcare provider.
 It’s quick and easy!
 Plus, your data and medical records are secure on our state-of-the-art telemedicine platform.

-Discuss Medical Marijuana with your Doctor
+Discuss Medical Marijuana with Your Provider

 Book an appointment with a certified physician or nurse practitioner with Leafwell.
 Leafwell has an experienced team ready to meet with you.
 This consultation fee is $49 for an examination.